canonical/loki-k8s-operator/CONTRIBUTING.md

 - All enhancements require review before being merged.
 Besides the code quality and test coverage, the review will also take into account the resulting user experience for Juju administrators using this charm.
-Please help us out in having easier reviews by rebasing onto the `main` branch, avoid merge commits and enjoy a linear Git history.
+To be able to merge you would have to rebase onto the `main` branch.
+We do this to avoid merge commits and to have a linear Git history.
 - To handle our virtualenvs we use [`tox`](https://tox.wiki/en/latest/#), so there is no need to deal with them manually.
 Tox will create, update, activate and deactivate virtualenvs for us.